 Marketing automation gives you the opportunity to do extremely powerful customer segmentation.
 When you gather enough contact data, you can group your leads based on a myriad of properties and behaviors.
 This allows you to target your messaging and nurturing process to groups with very specific interests and needs.
 As a result, you can, for example, send a series of emails to leads from companies with more than X employees and that have downloaded a certain ebook from your website.

-Automation tools collect and process such information.
-But once it's in your database, how do you nurture your hard-earned leads using such information?
+Automation tools collect and process valuable information for your business.
+But once you've all this valuable information in your database, how do you nurture your hard-earned leads using such information?

 Workflows, of course!